manuelbl/JavaDoesUSB/README.md

 - Interrupt transfer
 - Notifications about connected/disconnected devices
 - Descriptive information about interfaces, settings and endpoints
+- Support fo composite devices

 ### To do

+- Alternate interface settings
+- Support for associated interfaces
 - Isochronous transfer
-- Alternate interface settings
-- Composite devices (on Windows)
 - Generate and publish JavaDoc documentation
 - Make library available on Maven Central